 Little Addis Traditional Ethiopian Food

-I’m pretty sure you’ve heard about this amazing place.
-Another Ethiopian cuisine hotspot, Little Addis on Fox Street is a must-try.
+I'm pretty sure you've heard about this amazing place.
+Another Ethiopian cuisine hotspot, Little Addis at 44 Stanley is a must-try.
 Serving their famous meat and veggie combo injera platters, as well as several traditional Ethiopian delicacies, the kitchen is open from Tuesday to Sunday.
 And their food is simply soulful.

 Exotically Divine Ital